 La Fayette is a very small city located in the state of Alabama.
 With a population of 2,625 people and just one neighborhood, La Fayette is the 181st largest community in Alabama.

-La Fayette is a blue-collar town, with 40.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, La Fayette is a city of professionals, service providers, and transportation and shipping workers.
-There are especially a lot of people living in La Fayette who work in healthcare (13.90%), food service (9.08%), and sales jobs (6.50%).
+Because occupations involving physical labor dominate the local economy, La Fayette is generally considered to be a blue-collar town.
+47.26% of the La Fayette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, La Fayette is a city of professionals, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in La Fayette who work in healthcare (14.35%), food service (9.22%), and office and administrative support (6.07%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, La Fayette has relatively fewer families with younger children, and/or college students.
 Combined, this makes La Fayette a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.